Karenvn/merian-busco-painter/README.md

 unlocalized scaffolds are added to their parent chromosome.
 This is the mode intended for public assemblies and genome notes figures.

-If you do not provide `--accession`, no NCBI chromosome table is written and `plot_buscopainter.py` falls back to plotting every BUSCO-bearing `query_chr` present in the BUSCO table.
-This is useful during curation, when unassembled scaffolds with genes should remain visible so they can be checked and placed.
+If you do not provide `--accession`, curation assemblies can be plotted against real scaffold lengths by passing a `.fai` file to `plot_buscopainter.py` with `--lengths`.
+This keeps all BUSCO-bearing sequences visible while preserving true scaffold lengths.

-There is no separate `.fai` workflow in this repository.
-The plotting step either uses the NCBI-derived `chrom_lengths.tsv` written by `buscopainter.py`, or estimates lengths directly from BUSCO positions when no lengths table is available.
+The plotting step accepts either the NCBI-derived `chrom_lengths.tsv` written by `buscopainter.py` or a standard `.fai` index.
+Estimating lengths directly from BUSCO positions is still supported as a last-resort fallback when no lengths file is available, but it reflects BUSCO extent rather than true chromosome or scaffold length.

 ## Batch workflow